core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 * Reference: This contains a pointer to the public specification for the item.

-This registry has been initially populated with the values in {{fig-CoAP-Pubsub-Parameters}}.
+This registry has been initially populated with the values in {{tab-CoAP-Pubsub-Parameters}}.

 ## Expert Review Instructions {#review}